joshgebara/leetcode/InterviewQuestions/LinkedLists/README.md

 # Linked List Questions

 ## Remove Dups
-Write code to remove duplicates from an unsorted linked list
+Write code to remove duplicates from an unsorted linked list.
+**Source:** Cracking the Coding Interview

 ### Using temporary buffer

 ```swift